jmpsec/osctrl/ARCHITECTURE.md

 availability.
 Commands, pagination, result data, alert rows, and downloads continue through REST.
 No WebSocket transport is used.

+When health reporting is enabled, `/api/v1/health/status` includes a live updates component with API subscriber counts and API/TLS drop counters.
+The details intentionally omit users, environment UUIDs, query names, and payloads.

 ## Authentication / Session Model

 ### API